kcyu2014/recurrent-unet/README.md

 # Recurrent U-Net for Resource Constraint Segmentation
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]

-## Iterative Refinement and Recurrent U-Net for Semantic Segmentation Algorithms Implemented in PyTorch
+Iterative refinement recurrent U-Net for Semantic Segmentation in PyTorch Here we provide the recurrent UNet implementation, as well as pipeline including training and validation.

-Here we provide the recurrent UNet implementation, as well as pipeline including training and validation.
+**IMPORTANT** Please download the datasets and modify the `config.json` accordingly.

 **If you find this useful in your research, please consider citing:**